VanEck High Yield Muni ETF $HYD Shares Sold by CX Institutional

-CX Institutional lessened its stake in VanEck High Yield Muni ETF (BATS:HYD – Free Report) by 28.4% during the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+CX Institutional trimmed its holdings in shares of VanEck High Yield Muni ETF (BATS:HYD – Free Report) by 28.4% during the second quarter, according to its most recent Form 13F filing with the SEC.
 The firm owned 3,605 shares of the company’s stock after selling 1,431 shares during the period.
 CX Institutional’s holdings in VanEck High Yield Muni ETF were worth $181,000 as of its most recent SEC filing.

-Several other institutional investors have also recently added to or reduced their stakes in HYD.
-Bessemer Group Inc. purchased a new stake in VanEck High Yield Muni ETF in the 1st quarter valued at approximately $125,000.
-Principal Financial Group Inc. purchased a new stake in VanEck High Yield Muni ETF in the 1st quarter valued at approximately $906,000.
-DAVENPORT & Co LLC boosted its holdings in VanEck High Yield Muni ETF by 3.6% in the 1st quarter.
-DAVENPORT & Co LLC now owns 11,540 shares of the company’s stock valued at $591,000 after purchasing an additional 400 shares in the last quarter.
-Cerity Partners LLC boosted its holdings in VanEck High Yield Muni ETF by 19.0% in the 1st quarter.
-Cerity Partners LLC now owns 13,704 shares of the company’s stock valued at $701,000 after purchasing an additional 2,192 shares in the last quarter.
-Finally, Simplex Trading LLC purchased a new stake in VanEck High Yield Muni ETF in the 1st quarter valued at approximately $40,000.
+A number of other institutional investors and hedge funds also recently modified their holdings of the business.
+Perigon Wealth Management LLC raised its holdings in shares of VanEck High Yield Muni ETF by 24.7% during the second quarter.
+Perigon Wealth Management LLC now owns 12,602 shares of the company’s stock worth $633,000 after purchasing an additional 2,499 shares during the period.
+Kennedy Investment Group acquired a new stake in shares of VanEck High Yield Muni ETF during the second quarter worth $429,000.
+Kwmg LLC acquired a new stake in shares of VanEck High Yield Muni ETF during the second quarter worth $391,000.
+Narus Financial Partners LLC raised its holdings in shares of VanEck High Yield Muni ETF by 3.6% during the second quarter.
+Narus Financial Partners LLC now owns 17,495 shares of the company’s stock worth $878,000 after purchasing an additional 615 shares during the period.
+Finally, Park Avenue Securities LLC raised its holdings in shares of VanEck High Yield Muni ETF by 22.4% during the second quarter.
+Park Avenue Securities LLC now owns 52,554 shares of the company’s stock worth $2,639,000 after purchasing an additional 9,631 shares during the period.

 About VanEck High Yield Muni ETF